RodrigoPalazon/rodrigo_website/README.md

         -   The Poppins font is the main font used throughout the whole website with Sans Serif as the fallback font in the case for any reason the main font is not being imported into the site correctly.
 Even no being a very much usable font for websites, it was styled properly in size, spacing, weight, and color to be an easily readable font respecting all the UI concepts.

     -   #### Imagery
         - Imagery is important.
 The rounded image of the face was designed for the potential employer to have a more clear vision to whom the portfolio belongs.
+        - The image in the Portfolio Section gives the user a brief idea of what the specific project looks like.

 *   ### Wireframes